Über bksmrt

 Tap the active sort option again to reverse the direction (ascending / descending).
 An arrow icon shows the current direction.
 Books without a price always sort to the bottom in price mode.

 Tap the search bar in the library.
 In Library mode your existing books are filtered by title, author, or ISBN.
-In Online mode you can search Google Books for new titles and add them directly to your collection.
+For the online search of new books and the buy options, see the dedicated "Online Search & Buy Options" section below.

 Sync status